 - Basil loves warm weather, so place them in a spot where they can enjoy 6 to 8 hours of sun every day.

-- Provide a space of 10 to12 inches in each plant for greater yield and avoid nutrients competition.
+- Provide a space of 10 to12 inches in each plant for greater yield and avoid nutrient competition.

-- The basil plant usually grows to a height of 18 to 24 inches and produces many offshoots for harvest per plant.
+- The basil plant usually grows to 18 to 24 inches and produces many offshoots for harvest per plant.

-- Basil grows fast and can germinate within five days, and can be harvested within 25 days.
+- Basil grows fast, can germinate within five days, and can be harvested within 25 days.

 - To ensure your basil keeps growing, do not remove more than a third of the plant when harvesting.